 Basal and squamous cell skin cancer stages

-The stage of a cancer is a description of how widespread it is.
-For skin cancers, the stage is based on the cancer’s size and location, whether it has grown into nearby tissues or bones, whether it has spread to the lymph nodes or any other organs, and certain other factors.
+The stage of a cancer describes how widespread it is.
+For skin cancers, the stage is based on the cancer’s size and location, whether it has grown into nearby tissues or bones, whether it has spread to the lymph nodes or other parts of the body, and certain other factors.

 A staging system is a standard way to sum up how far a cancer has spread.
 This helps members of the cancer care team determine a patient’s prognosis (outlook) as well as the best treatment options.

-The system most often used to stage basal and squamous cell skin cancers is the American Joint Commission on Cancer (AJCC) TNM system.
-The TNM system is based on 3 key pieces of information:
+The system most often used to stage basal and squamous cell skin cancers is the American Joint Commission on Cancer (AJCC) TNM system, which is based on 3 key pieces of information:

-- T stands for tumor (its size, location, and how far it has spread within the skin and to nearby tissues).
+- T stands for the main (primary) tumor (its size, location, and how far it has spread within the skin and to nearby tissues).

 - N stands for spread to nearby lymph nodes (bean-sized collections of immune system cells, to which cancers often spread first).

-- M is for metastasis (spread to distant organs).
+- M is for metastasis (spread to other parts of the body).

 TX: The main (primary) tumor cannot be assessed.

 T0: No evidence of primary tumor.

-Tis: Carcinoma in situ (the tumor is still confined to the epidermis, the outermost skin layer).
+Tis: Carcinoma in situ (the tumor is still just in the epidermis, the outermost skin layer).

 T1: The tumor is 2 centimeters (cm) across (about 4/5 inch) or smaller and has no or only 1 high-risk feature (see below).

 T2: The tumor is larger than 2 cm across, or is any size with 2 or more high-risk features.

 T3: The tumor has grown into facial bones, such as the jaw bones or bones around the eye.

 T4: The tumor has grown into other bones in the body or into the base of the skull.

-High-risk features: These features are used to distinguish between some T1 and T2 tumors.
+High-risk features: These features are used to tell between some T1 and T2 tumors.

 - The tumor is thicker than 2 millimeters (mm).

 - The tumor has invaded down into the lower dermis or subcutis (Clark level IV or V).

 - The tumor has grown into tiny nerves in the skin (perineural invasion).